Portage la Prairie: Transportation

 Portage la Prairie railway station is served by Via Rail with both the Canadian and Winnipeg – Churchill trains calling at the station.

 The Portage la Prairie Canadian Pacific Railway Station no longer receives passenger rail service, and is operated as a museum.

 The Portage la Prairie Southport Airport is a former air force base and the primary airport in the city.
 The Portage la Prairie (North) Airport is also near Portage la Prairie and consists of a grass field.

-Rider Express operates a intercity bus route Winnipeg to Regina once a week.
+Rider Express operates an intercity bus route from Winnipeg to Regina once a week.

 For road travellers, the city is served by the Manitoba Highway 1, part of the Trans-Canada Highway.